Oh My God (Kaiser Chiefs song): Mark Ronson version

-In 2006, "Oh My God" was covered by Lily Allen on her second mixtape.
-She later re-recorded the track with Mark Ronson (having previously co-produced her debut album Alright, Still the year prior and subsequently returned to co-produce her fourth studio album No Shame in 2018) for his second studio album, Version (2007).
+In 2006, "Oh My God" was covered by singer-songwriter Lily Allen on her second mixtape.
+She later re-recorded the track with musician, disc jockey, and record producer Mark Ronson (having previously co-produced her debut album Alright, Still the year prior and subsequently returned to co-produce her fourth studio album No Shame in 2018) for his second studio album, Version (2007).
 This version was released as the second single from the album on 16 July 2007.
 The single was a success, reaching number eight on the UK Singles Chart.

 Ronson later went on to co-produce the Kaiser Chiefs' 2008 studio album Off with Their Heads, while Allen, alongside members of NYPC, would perform backing vocals on its lead single "Never Miss a Beat", a track on the aforementioned album that Ronson co-produced alongside Eliot James.
 Ronson also played Agogô bells on the Off with Their Heads track "Addicted to Drugs".
 Allen also appeared as a backing vocalist on the Off with Their Heads track "Always Happens Like That", also produced by Ronson and James.
-The Kaiser Cheifs' then-drummer Nick Hodgson would also go on to co-write and perform backing vocals on Ronson's 2010 single "Bang Bang Bang".
+The Kaiser Chiefs' then-drummer Nick Hodgson would also go on to co-write two tracks on Ronson's 2010 album Record Collection, including its lead single "Bang Bang Bang" and its title track (which the band themselves would later cover on Australian radio station Triple J's Like a Version segment the following year, not to be confused with their subsequent 2019 single of the same name), the former of which Hodgson also performed backing vocals on.
+Hodgson, in addition, has also co-written the 2010 Duran Duran deep cut "Too Bad You're So Beautiful" (from the physical edition of their thirteenth studio album All You Need Is Now) alongside the pop rock band themselves and Dominic Brown, which Duran Duran co-produced with Ronson.

 The single is backed by a cover of the Kings of Leon deep cut "Pistol of Fire" from their 2004 studio album Aha Shake Heartbreak, featuring vocals by singer D. Smith, which also appears as one of three bonus tracks on the digital deluxe edition of Version.
 Ronson later remixed the Kings of Leon's original version of "Pistol of Fire" as the B-side to their 2009 single "Revelry".